wesleytian/blog/content/2019/whitney.md

 title="" class="center_norm_rounded"/>
 <center> *5:42 a.m. – Mile 4: Sunrise* </center>

-After around three hours of hiking in complete darkness, we could begin to see faint glow of the rising sun.
-There were few people on the trail and it was incredibly serene.
+After around three hours of hiking in complete darkness, we could begin to see the faint glow of the rising sun.
+There were few people on the trail and was unnaturally serene.

 <img src="/whitney/whitney.jpg" alt=""
 title="" class="center_norm_rounded"/>

 We saw a lot more people as we neared the trail camp.
-Unlike us knuckleheads, most sane people take on this mountain in multiple days.
-We watched groups of of backpackers fold up their tents as they readied themselves to tackle the summit.
+Unlike us knuckleheads, most sane people take on this mountain in many days.
+We watched groups of backpackers fold up their tents as they readied themselves to tackle the summit.

 <img src="/whitney/trail_camp.jpg" alt=""
 title="" class="center_norm_rounded"/>